 (Live services will also be streamed on Zoom)

-Rosh Hashanah begins sundown Friday, September 15th.
+Rosh Hashanah begins sundown Monday, September 22nd.

-Yom Kippur begins at sundown Sunday, September 24th.
+Yom Kippur begins at sundown Wednesday, October 1st.

 Conservative/Egalitarian services will be held in person this year, and will be streamed live on Zoom, which will enable us to be with new and long-time congregants from around the world, further enriching our High Holy Days experience together.
 Please be considerate, quiet and discrete while services are in progress, since we will be broadcasting.